mguery/resume/index.md

 *Self-taught Cloud Engineer with 9 years of experience in customer-facing roles.
 Certified in AWS & Microsoft Azure and has a passion for learning new technologies.
-As an Implementation Consultant, I work with independent consultants, nonprofits, and startups who need help setting up and automating business software.*
+As an Implementation Consultant, I help small business owners set up and automate project management and client management software.*

 ## [Qualifications]